vchibrikov/UNIFORMITY_FACTOR/README.md

 ![fig_4](https://github.com/user-attachments/assets/fa9201f8-c958-44fd-9eaa-5b85db803697)
 Figure 3.
 Object with a midpoint line.

 - Perpendiculars and angles: tilted perpendicular lines are drawn from each midpoint.
-The direction and length of the perpendiculars are calculated based on the average angle of previous midpoints (Fig.4).
+The direction and length of the perpendiculars are calculated based on the average angle of n surrounding midpoints (Fig.4).
 The lengths of these perpendiculars are saved in an Excel file for analysis.

 ![fig_5](https://github.com/user-attachments/assets/770017b2-221f-41d5-8ba5-7ae9db60d2c3)
 Figure 4.
 Perpendiculars detected.